-The book of Isaiah
+The Book of Isaiah

-Some claim that because the content and literary style of chapters 1- 39 vary considerably from those of chapters 40–66, this means that two different authors wrote it.
+Some claim that because the content and literary style of the chapters of the book 1- 39 vary considerably from those of chapters 40–66, this means that two different authors wrote it.
 But this is not a correct supposition because there is one main theme that runs through both parts—that of deliverance from political and spiritual foes.
-And the similarities of style and language between the first and second parts of his far exceeds its supposed diversities.
+And the similarities of style and language between the first and second parts far exceeds its supposed diversities.

 Christ Himself and the apostles accepted the book of Isaiah as a single book written by the same prophet.
-For He referred to Isaiah 6:9, 10; 53:1 as cited in John 12:38–41.
+For the Lord referred to Is.
+6:9, 10; 53:1 as cited in Jn.
+12:38–41.
 And He acclaimed the prophet as author of both parts.
-Also, the apostle Paul did the same in Romans 9:27, 29, 33; 10:15, 16, 20, 21.
+Also, the apostle Paul did the same in Rom.
+9:27, 29, 33; 10:15, 16, 20, 21.

 The Gospels quoted more from the book of Isaiah than from any other book of the Old Testament.
-Jesus quoted Isaiah’s prophecy in the parables (Isaiah 6:9; Matthew 13:14-15).
-He also fulfilled the prophecies of Isaiah in chapters 61:1-2 as recorded in Luke 4:16-21 and Matthew 4:13-16.
-In addition, Matthew quoted him when talking about John the Baptist (Matthew 3:3; Isaiah 40:3).
-And Paul made a reference to him in his preaching (Acts 28:26-27).
+Jesus Christ quoted Isaiah’s prophecy in the parables (Is.
+6:9; Matt.
+13:14-15).
+He also fulfilled the prophecies of Isaiah in chapters 61:1-2 as recorded in Lu.
+4:16-21 and Matt.
+4:13-16.
+In addition, Matthew quoted Isaiah when talking about John the Baptist (Matt.
+3:3; Is.
+40:3).
+And Paul made a reference to him in his preaching (Ac.
+28:26-27).

 In His service,